coppolam/swarmulator/README.md

        ```<new_parameter_name>default value</new_parameter_name>```
 That's it!
 Now you use the parameter anywhere in the code by calling `param->new_parameter_name()`.

-#### Interactive user commands
+#### Interactive user commands when using the animation
 You can interact with Swarmulator in real time through the animation window.
 It is possible to intuitively move and zoom within the animation using drag-and-drop and your mouse's scroll wheel.

 Additionally, there are a number of keyboard commands for the following:
 * Add a new agent (`a`).
 This can be done by pressing the `a`, at which point a new agent will be created at the location pointed by the mouse cursor.
 * Pause (`p`).
 The simulation can be paused by pressing the `p` key.
-* Resume (`r`).
+* Resume (`r`, note: it only works after pausing by pressing `p`).
 Resume the simulation.
-Pressing `r` while the simulation is running normally will cause it to pause.
-* Step-through (`s`).
+* Step-through (`s`, note: it only works after pausing by pressing `p`).
 This will run the simulation for a very small time step and then pause.
 It can be pressed repeatedly to slowly step through the simulation.
+* Toggle real-time factor (`m`).
+Toggle the realtime factor between the value specified in `conf/parameters.xml` and `1`.
+This allows you analyze the swarm in the animation.
 * Quit (`q`).
 This will quit Swarmulator.

 ## Prototyping with Swarmulator